demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 ### rsa-nw-files-list
 ***
-lists all related information of files from a specific Endpoint Server. you can limit the results using the limit argument or the page size argument. the default is 10 results.
+Lists all related file information from a specific endpoint server.
+You can limit the results using the limit argument or the page size argument.

 #### Base Command